STHobbes/FRC-2020-drive/README.md

   * **Verify encoders are working** - push the stick forward.
 Verify that the wheels for left and right drive are turning forward.
 Verify there is an encoder reading for right and left and that it increases positively with forward stick.
 Note: on the driver console these are the `right encoder` and `left encoder` dashboard values.
   * **Determine maximum speed (RPM)** - and reset `MAX_SPEED` constant in code.
-Advance the stick to full speed, record the left and right maximum speeds and average them.
+Press the trigger to send full power to both the right and left drive.
+Record the left and right maximum speeds and average them.
 These speeds are with no load on the drive train.
-Assume a real load like 5&percent; when the robot is running, and multiply the max observed speeds (these are `left speed` and `right speed` dashboard valus) by perhaps 0.95 and use that as the `MAX_SPEED` (we found 230 to be the best value for the practice bot - if you are close to that, just move on to the next step).
+Assume a real load, like 5&percent, when the robot is running; and multiply the max observed speeds (these are `left speed` and `right speed` dashboard values) by perhaps 0.95 and use that as the `MAX_SPEED` (we found 230 to be the best value for the practice bot - **WITH A DRIVE ENCODER, NOT MOTOR ENCODER** if you are close to that, just move on to the next step).
+    Otherwise
   * **tune Kf** - this is the factor that is multiplied with requested speed to set the initial power to the drive.
 Hold the stick at about half speed and adjust Kf until the the actual speed is the same as the target speed (hold the thumb button while you do this to remove any turn)